 Every VPN needs a strong foundation — a protocol to ensure secure and reliable communication between the user and a VPN server.
 Below are the most noteworthy protocols of the early 2000s:

-• SSL VPN was built using SSL/TLS encryption protocol and enabled two different types of a VPN connection: SSL Portal VPN, which allowed users to access a single web page, and SSL Tunnel VPN, which allowed users to access multiple network resources through a secured encryption tunnel.
+- SSL VPN was built on the SSL/TLS encryption protocol and supported two types of VPN connection.
+The first, SSL Portal VPN, allowed users to access a single web page through their browser.
+The second, SSL Tunnel VPN, provided users with access to multiple network resources via a secure encryption tunnel.
+Many organizations still use SSL VPN technology today.

 Security breaches

-Individual users started to pay more heed to their security online when the first phishing campaigns began to circulate the internet.
-Some of the most notable ones were the ILOVEYOU computer worm, which disguised itself as a love letter, and Mydoom, which in 2004 became the fastest-spreading email worm in the history of the internet.
+Individual users started paying more attention to their online security when the first phishing campaigns began to circulate the internet.
+Some of the most notable ones were the ILOVEYOU computer worm, which disguised itself as a love letter, and MyDoom, which in 2004 became the fastest-spreading email worm in the history of the internet.

-Besides eavesdropping, hackers were able to alter data in transit, possibly corrupting sensitive information or inserting malicious software.
-Internet users could also end up being steered to malicious websites that would steal their private data or trick them into buying fake products and services.
+Besides eavesdropping, hackers could alter data in transit, possibly corrupting sensitive information or injecting malicious software.
+In some cases, internet users could be redirected to malicious websites designed to steal private data or deceive them into purchasing fake products and services.

 Internet restrictions

-Once established, the internet created the possibility to connect the world and let people share their knowledge and ideas globally.
+When it was first established, the internet made it possible for people around the world to connect and share knowledge and ideas globally.
 However, many authoritarian governments were quick to implement censorship or limitations over the content accessible to their citizens online.
-Information control was applied to maintain political stability and suppress dissent.
+These restrictions were aimed at controlling information to maintain political stability and suppress dissent.

-Social media became the number one enemy of the dictatorial regimes because of how fast and efficiently it could spread information.
-However, some oppressive governments went as far as implementing sophisticated methods to monitor and manipulate citizens’ online interactions and conversations.
-Internet censorship made people search for solutions to access unrestricted internet.
+Social media became the number one enemy of dictatorial regimes because of how fast and efficiently it could spread information.
+In response, some oppressive governments developed advanced methods to monitor and manipulate their citizens’ online interactions and enforce strict controls.
+Internet censorship drove individuals to seek solutions, such as tools that provided access to unrestricted internet.

 Emergence of a consumer VPN

 With endless possibilities and accompanying threats, internet users began looking for ways to safely connect to the public network.
-As a result, the demand for a VPN from the general public came not long after businesses saw its potential.
+As a result, the general public's demand for VPN options came not long after businesses saw their potential.

 By 2005, the first commercial VPNs emerged, offering their services to the general public.
-It was a big step forward because VPNs created for businesses were complex tools designed for use by tech-savvy entities.
-Commercial VPNs were easy to use and employed various apps to steer users through all the necessary processes.
+It was a big step forward because VPNs created for businesses were complex tools designed for use by tech-savvy professionals.
+Commercial VPNs were easy to use and employed software to guide users through the setup and connection process.

-By the end of the 2000s, VPNs had evolved into an essential everyday tool for online privacy and security.
-The number of third-party VPN service providers and the demand for a VPN grew exponentially.
-Their competition led to improvements in VPN speeds, reliability, and quality.
+By the end of the 2000s, VPNs had evolved into essential everyday tools for online privacy and security.
+The number of third-party VPN service providers and the demand for VPNs grew exponentially.
+Competition between providers led to improvements in VPN speeds, reliability, and quality.

 Notable VPN protocols of the late 2000s

-• IKEv2/IPsec was created to help maintain a VPN connection when the user switched between the networks or experienced network disruptions.
+- IKEv2/IPsec was created to help maintain a VPN connection when the user switched between networks or experienced network disruptions.
 This protocol was established to satisfy the growing need for a mobile VPN connection and a smooth switch between Wi-Fi and cellular networks.

 A global network

-Expanding networks and technological innovations made it possible for the internet to connect the farthest and the closest points of the world with the user.
-The Internet of Things (IoT) has been developed, allowing different types of devices to connect over the internet.
+Expanding networks and technological innovations made it possible for the internet to connect the user with different points across the globe, no matter how far.
+The Internet of Things (IoT) similarly allows different types of devices to connect over the internet.

-Now, you can order your smart vacuum to clean the house while being at work or call a friend using a smartwatch.
-Several IT companies developed smart assistants, such as Alexa and Siri, for a seamless user experience, while the gaming industry provided the possibility for online multiplayer games.
-With online retail booming, more consumers started shopping using their mobile devices.
+Now you can order your smart vacuum to clean the house while you're at work or call a friend using a smartwatch.
+Several IT companies developed smart assistants, such as Alexa and Siri, while the gaming industry provided the possibility for online multiplayer games.
+With online retail booming, more consumers started shopping on their mobile devices.

-New online professions such as YouTube content creation, influencing on Instagram and TikToking became prominent.
-They all depended on a stable internet connection and the ability to reach a large audience online anytime.
-This has put more pressure on ISPs to provide their customers with good internet speeds and excellent service.
+New online professions, such as YouTube content creation, Instagram influencing, and TikTok video production, have become prominent.
+These professions rely heavily on a stable internet connection and the ability to reach large audiences at any time.
+These conditions have put more pressure on ISPs to provide their customers with good internet speeds and excellent service.

-With more spheres of life moving to the internet, robust security solutions were needed.
-Network interceptions now could lead to much graver consequences than a decade ago because an increasing amount of sensitive data, both personal and occupational, was being sent and stored online.
+With more spheres of life moving to the internet, robust security solutions have been increasingly needed.
+Network interceptions now pose far graver consequences than a decade ago.
+The increasing volume of sensitive personal and professional data being transmitted and stored online has heightened the risks of cyber threats.

 Internet users became more conscious about their online privacy as the stakes of falling victim to various data breaches grew higher.
-VPN providers began offering additional features to bring user privacy to the next level.
-The most notable features implemented by the majority of respectable VPN providers were:
+VPN providers began offering additional features to advance user privacy to the next level.
+Some of the best VPN features implemented by the majority of respectable VPN providers were:

-• No-logs policy, which means that VPN companies wouldn’t store any records of their users’ activity online.
+- A no-logs policy, which means that VPN companies don’t store any records of their users’ activity online.

 Tight competition between VPN service providers propelled them to search for ways to increase VPN connection speeds and make it an easy-to-use and highly effective tool.